RianTavares/marvel-catalog/README.md

 - Then Run npm install into the client path ```marvel-catalog/client```
 - At the project root ```marvel-catalog``` start the app for development via command line ```npm run dev```
 - The back now is running on 5000 port and the front on 3000.
 The web browser will open with the project automatically.
 Have fun!

+## Live

+With the purpose to show what was built, we deployed the application at Heroku and you can access by clicking here: [https://marvel-catolog.herokuapp.com/](https://marvel-catolog.herokuapp.com/)

 ## Authors